Are you a working mom struggling to achieve work-life balance?

 According to the Harvard Business Review, “overwork and the resulting stress can lead to all sorts of health problems," including:

-Time put it rather bluntly.
+To put it rather bluntly.
 Working too much can kill you.

 If being a workaholic doesn’t kill you, it will very likely have a detrimental impact on your career and your personal life over time.